KumuduS/Bioacoustic_MCWaveGAN/Readme.md

 - Generated audio samples and checkpoints are automatically saved in the output directory

 ## MCGAN generated audio samples
-Actual and MCGAN generated audio samples for Queen Present Bee by running this project:
+MCGAN generated audio samples for QueenPresent and QueenAbsent Bee sounds by running this project:

 [▶️ MCGAN Generated Queen Present Bee Audio](samples)